HK-Transfield/terraform-aws-sso-abac/README.md

 # AWS IAM Identity Center Sync and ABAC

-## Overview
+## 1.0 Overview
 Attribute-based access control (ABAC) is an authorization strategy that defines permissions based on attributes or *tags*.
 Tags can be attached to IAM users or roles, and to AWS resources.
 You can define policies using tag condition keys to grant permissions to your principals based on their tags.

-## Project Template outline
+## 2.0 Project Outline
 A user should be able to create a new project that:
 * Contains all permission sets for a project
-* Define individual permission sets as inline policies
+* Defines individual permission sets as inline policies
-* Either replicate or define customer policies
+* Replicates or defines customer policies
 * Include a variable for a tag that will only allows access to resources with same tag

-## ABAC Policies
+### 2.1 ABAC Policies
 > **IMPORTANT**
 > Policies using the following strategy allow *all* actions for a service, but explicitly deny
 > permissions-altering actions.
 Denying actions overrides any other policies allowing the principal